EBISPOT/OLS-graphview/README.md

-WORK IN PROGRESS PEOPLE, sorry, I promis to update the readme soon!

-# Introduction
+# Introduction to OLS-graphview
 The purpose of this plugin is to visualize ontologies, it is part of the new version of Ontology Lookup Service (OLS), provided by the EBI (European Bioinformatics Institute), that can be found at http://www.ebi.ac.uk/ols/.
 The plugin is interactive and was designed customizable to promote reusability.

-#How to install the plugin
+# How to install the plugin
+You can include the ols-graphview.js file to use the plugin.
+Soon it will be also available as npm package!

 #How to start to plugin
 The Plugin has to be started with 3 parameters: term,  netwerkoptions, visoptions.
 The visoptions are the options that the visjs library offers to the user.